archaeoklammt/DFKV_data_model/linked_art_model.md

-# No HumanmadeObject - the Application of the linked.art data model on the database "Deutsch-französische Kunstvermittlung"
+# No HumanmadeObject - the Application of the Linked Art Data Model on the database "Deutsch-Französische Kunstvermittlung"

-The franco-german project ""Deutsch-französische Kunstvermittlung" was carried out from 2000-2003 and aimed to understand and represent the reciprocal perception of the art production from the view point of art critics.
+The franco-german project ""Deutsch-Französische Kunstvermittlung" was carried out from 2000-2003 and aimed to understand and represent the reciprocal perception of the art production from the view point of art critics.
 One of its by-products was the collection of tagged and often commented contemporaries articles and book chapters within a three-partite relational database.
 The database was not openly usable until 2019, than the former research director Thorsten Wübbena published the data via GUI on the website of the DFK Paris.

 In 2021 the DFK Paris started a curation activity, that aims to optimize the GUI, enrich the data semantically and to facilitate the use of individual data records for developers.
 The curation forms part of the research on data reuse in the art history of the DFK Paris.